Do you find it difficult to generate consistent revenue for your online course business? You almost certainly require a sales funnel.

 Talking about your mission and vision, and how it aligns with theirs (or will help them on their journey).

-You see, even when you are talking about you, it's really not so much about you as it is about them and their difficulties, and how you had the same difficulties that you somehow managed to solve.
+You see, even when you are talking about yourself, it's really not so much about you as it is about them and their difficulties, and how you had the same difficulties that you somehow managed to solve.

 One of the best ways to build trust with your audience is to share stories, namely your origin story. 😉